 left is a female and the rest are males.

 So, the title of the drawing explains it all.

 “New Girl in Town” is a graphite pencil

 on paper in a pointillist style.
-The original is for sale, and
+The original has been sold, and

 giclee prints are available.

 reproductions are on archival paper.
 The colors of the giclee are as